nestybox/sysbox-ee/docs/system-containers.md

 large variety of applications and system level software with strong isolation from the underlying host.

+Our goal is to allow you run any software inside the system container just as you would on a physical host.
+Ideally there shouldn't be any difference.

 ## Use cases

 Use cases for system containers are many.
 A few examples are: